samuelburaga/dogs/README.md

 This project is a small web application implemented with the purpose of studying the concept of routing in Angular.
+The application fetches data from the [dog API](https://dog.ceo/dog-api/documentation/) and displays it on the web page.

 > ## Getting Started